NEXT fieldS: FEB 24 - 28 '27 FULL

 You won’t know what time it is

 Everything about modern life has been designed, at every level, to ask less of you.
-Less physical effort.
-Less direct consequence.
-Less reliance on the people around you.
+Less physical effort, direct consequence, and reliance on the people around you.

 Artificial intelligence is the most powerful extension of that direction yet.
-The things that once required your full presence, your judgement, your hands, your attention - increasingly, they don’t.
+The things that once required your full presence, judgement, hands-on approach, attention, increasingly don't.

 That trajectory is not stopping.

 Humans are wired for a different set of conditions.
-Conditions shaped over hundreds of thousands of years - movement, consequence, making, providing, navigating, belonging, enduring, repairing.
-Not as lifestyle choices, but as operating inputs, and the system still expects them.
+Conditions shaped over hundreds of thousands of years: movement, consequence, making, providing, navigating, belonging, enduring, repairing.
+Not as lifestyle choices, but as fundamental operating inputs.
+The system still expects them.

-LINEAGE is designed to put you back in front of those condtions for long enough that the system remembers them.
+LINEAGE is designed to put you back in contact with those conditions for long enough that the system responds the way it's built to.

 What four days here actually feels like